 Airbus Centre of Excellence in Cyber Security Analytics

-We work across industry, academia and government to provide a focus for cyber security analytics in the UK.
-As the first centre of its kind in Europe, we aim to strategically position the UK as a leader in cyber security analytics.
+We work across industry, academia and government to provide a focus for cybersecurity analytics in the UK.
+As the first centre of its kind in Europe, we aim to strategically position the UK as a leader in cybersecurity analytics.
+We are known as a go-to place for data-science and AI insights on cyber threats – especially in support of the AI sector deal in the UK industrial strategy and the National Cyber Security Centre’s focus on Active Cyber Defence.

-We're addressing emerging challenges to cyber security by combining:
+We are addressing emerging challenges to cybersecurity by combining:

 - computational and mathematical methods, drawing on our technical expertise in machine learning, artificial intelligence and big data analytics